Introduction

 of epidemiological

-results in the current
+results in the NAAQS-setting

-NAAQS-setting process. |
+process. |

-ppm 8-hour ozone standard is.
 A.S.L. & Associates hopes you will take the time

 to carefully read the scientific material provided here and learn

-dose-response modeling, and the shortcomings associated with
+modeling, and the shortcomings associated with epidemiological

-epidemiological modeling.
-We appreciate having the opportunity
+modeling.
+We appreciate having the opportunity to provide you

-areas.
-If you desire further information, please contact A.S.L.
+with our research information.
+If you desire further information,

-& Associates.
+please contact A.S.L. & Associates.

 By introducing the 8-hour ozone standard